Consortium

 Description: As the leader in global content connectivity solutions, SES operates the world’s only multi-orbit constellation of GEO/MEO satellites covering 99% of the globe and world population.
 SES has participated in several ESA, EC funded projects and initiatives of direct relevance, e.g., satellite integration into 5G/B5G, 5G NTN direct-to-device connectivity system, edge computing for satellite remote terminals, next-generation internet of things.
 Furthermore, SES is a member and actively involved in 5G/ 6G-related standardization activities within ETSI, 3GPP, ITU-R and CEPT.

 Role in 6G-NTN: SES will lead the regulatory framework and the spectrum usage conditions in sub-6GHz and Q/V bands.
 Furthermore, SES will contribute to the market and business analysis, the definition of the use cases and the consolidation of user requirements and system requirements.
 In addition, SES will contribute to the exploitation plan and activities of the project, with a great commercial interest in the delivered assets.
+More about SES’ role within the project.

 QUALCOMM – logo